» Newsroom » Remote teaching and student experience awards 2021

+[See video above.]
+Leopold Zhou was part of a team of tutors working together in support of lecturer Steve Blackburn on his introductory course, Structured Programming.
 Leopold’s multiple nominations shared consistent themes of friendliness, engaging delivery and valuable feedback supporting students’ learning and wellbeing during online delivery.
 Students commended Leopold for creating an environment where, “the students feel comfortable to talk to him, which led to many informative conversations with regards to the material being taught or just general advice.
 Overall, he was a caring, friendly and helpful tutor and worthy or both student's and lecturer's trust”.
-Demonstrating the values of openness and inclusion, Leopold made a positive difference in students’ lived experience of Structured Programming through responsiveness to students’ questions and enhancing online learning by moderating Steve’s online lectures.
+Demonstrating the values of openness and inclusion, Leopold made a positive difference in students’ lived experience of Structured Programming through responsiveness to students’ questions and enhancing online learning by moderating the Q&A during Steve’s online lectures.
 Steve’s lectures were commended for being exceptional – with live coding, interactivity through different technologies and live streaming.
-Leopold and Steve’s team teaching effort meant the lectures were well organised, engaging and interactive, with a nominator saying “I really love the learning experience with those interactive lectures."
+Students found the lectures well organised, engaging and interactive, with one nominator saying, “I really love the learning experience with those interactive lectures."

-Congratulations Leopold and Steve for exemplifying CECS Reimagine focus of ‘a strong community’ by adapting ways of working and inspiring students with your teaching.
+Congratulations Steve, Leopold and the Structured Programming tutoring team for exemplifying the CECS Reimagine focus of ‘a strong community’ by adapting ways of working and inspiring students with your tutoring/teaching.

 Alex Zafiroglu and Paul Wong for Doctor of Philosophy